Harshita411/ai-backdoor-detection-mm-bd-hced/README.md

 This project combines reproduction of an established backdoor detection method with a **newly proposed output-based detection approach (HCED)**.
 By incorporating both internal statistical analysis and external behavioral signals, it demonstrates a broader framework for analyzing model integrity in deep learning systems.

 HCED represents a standalone, extensible contribution that can be applied across architectures without requiring access to internal model components.

+---

+## 12. Additional

+The repository also contains presentation slides for explaination and demonstrating results (pdf format)